SQM2021/SQM2021.github.io/_pages/travel-info/visa-information.md

 ## K-ETA (Participants with Visa Waiver Program)

-All visa waivers must complete K-ETA (Korea Electronic Travel Authorization) application on the following website at least 24 hours prior to boarding your flight.
+All visa waivers must complete K-ETA (Korea Electronic Travel Authorization) application on the following website at least 72 hours prior to boarding your flight.
 The K-ETA fee is KRW 10,000 (approx. USD 9-10).

+The K-ETA is valid in 2 years after approval.

 [Go to Website](https://www.k-eta.go.kr/portal/apply/index.do?locale=EN){:target="_blank"}